Baylor Bears baseball: Stadium

-Baylor Ballpark is the current home of Baylor Baseball.
+Baylor Ballpark is the home of Baylor baseball.
 The park hosted its first game on February 5, 1999, a 3–2 Baylor win over the Long Beach State Dirtbags.
 A replacement for outdated Ferrell Field (Baylor's on campus home park from 1977 to 1998), Baylor Ballpark was one of the finest collegiate stadiums in the country at the time of its construction during 1998.
 With a listed capacity of 5,000 people, the retro-styled ballpark was modeled after Plainsman Park, home field of the Auburn Tigers, which had a very similar design, but was smaller.
-In 2001 Sports Illustrated on Campus ranked Baylor Ballpark "the best college baseball venue".
+In 2001, Sports Illustrated on Campus ranked Baylor Ballpark "the best college baseball venue".
 And the ballpark was voted as the third best collegiate baseball stadium in a 2003 poll conducted by Baseball America.
 Baylor formerly played its home games at stadiums including Carroll Field (on campus), Katy Park (a Waco city field), Dutton Street Park (a Waco city field) and the aforementioned Ferrell Field.
 Baylor played its home games exclusively at Dutton Street Park from 1960 to 1976.

 The first season for Baylor Ballpark was 1999, although construction continued throughout the season.
 Despite the construction, Baylor Ballpark hosted its first NCAA Regional that season.
 It hosted additional NCAA Regionals in 2000 and 2005 along with two NCAA Super Regionals (2000, 2005).
-The largest single-game attendance at Baylor Ballpark occurred on April 17, 2004 versus the Texas Longhorns, a recorded attendance of 5,602 crowded the confines to see the Longhorns overcome the Bears 7–6.
+The largest single-game attendance at Baylor Ballpark occurred on April 17, 2004, versus the Texas Longhorns, a recorded attendance of 5,602 crowded the confines to see the Longhorns overcome the Bears 7–6.

 Baylor Ballpark has been recognized as a top-tier facility for collegiate baseball.
 In 2003, Baseball America conducted a survey in which college coaches voted Baylor's facility the third best ballpark in the country.

-2005 Baylor Bears

-The 2005 Baylor Bears squad was one of the most successful teams in Baylor history.
-With a strong pitching staff, the squad won the Big 12 Conference and hosted both an NCAA Regional and NCAA Super Regional before advancing to the 2005 College World Series in Omaha, Nebraska.

-At the College World Series, the Bears were defeated by the Texas Longhorns in the opening game.
-However, in back-to-back games, the Bears defeated the Oregon State Beavers and #1 Tulane Green Wave to set a rematch with the Longhorns.
-Despite leading 3–2 through the 8th inning, the Bears fell 4–3 which ended the season.
-Despite the loss in Omaha, the Bears were highly rated to end the season.
-Baseball America, Collegiate Baseball, and USA Today, along with several other publications, ranked the Bears #4 in the country to end the year.